tanhinho/sisdata-models/training/datasets/README.md

 ## Where Raw Training Data Must Be Placed

-Current training code expects Dataset A at:
+Current training code expects data at:

-- `train-data/dataset_a.csv` (repository root)
+- `train-data` (repository root)

 This is important for Docker Compose because the training service bind-mounts:

 - local `./train-data` -> container `/app/train-data`

-So inside the container, the dataset is resolved as `/app/train-data/dataset_a.csv`, matching the dataset loader path `train-data/dataset_a.csv` relative to `/app`.

 If your raw source files are stored elsewhere (for example under `data/`), copy or sync the needed file to `train-data/` before running training, or update both: